averyrijos/about_avery_plus_resume/README.md

 (...)
 Above all, I see my role not as a philosopher in isolation nor a technologist in abstraction — but as an architectural world-builder, dedicated to scaffolding architectures that amplify possibility.
 For me, every contradiction is an invitation to re-design.
 Every wound is an invocation to re-code the Real.

 Avery Alexander Rijos
-Founder & Principal Systems Architect, PROMETHIVM LLC 📍 Somerset, NJ | [Linkedin](https://www.linkedin.com/in/avery-rijos/) | averyarijos@outlook.com
+Founder & Principal Consultant | Systems Analysis and Design PROMETHIVM LLC
+📍 Somerset, NJ | [Linkedin](https://www.linkedin.com/in/avery-rijos/) | averyarijos@outlook.com